-Unit of the American Cancer Society Monday evening, May 5, at the Methodist Church chaired by Mrs, Charles Williams, president, were Mrs, Bill Black, Mrs, Tony Allen, Robert Murphy, Rev, Ben Bohmfalk, Dr. W.B Robertson, Mrs, Husy Ingram Mrs, Savannah Wright and Mrs, M.E.
-Nicholas, Guesta present who will be
+Attending the Annual Meeting of the Crockett County Unit of the American Cancer Society Monday evening, May 5, at the Methodist Church chaired by Mrs. Charles Williams, president, were Mrs. Bill Black, Mrs. Tony Allen, Robert Murphy, Rev. Ben Bohmfalk, Dr. W.B.
+Robertson, Mrs. Huey Ingram, Mrs. Savannah Wright and Mrs. M. E. Nicholas.

-Guests present who will be new members on the board, as of September, were Mrs, Bud Cox, III, Mrs, Wilson Roberts, Mrs, Francisco Galyan and Mrs. 201 Galvan and Mrs. Mill Price.
+Guests present who will be new members on the board, as of September, were Mrs. Bud Cox, III, Mrs. Wilson Roberts, Mrs. Francisco Galvan and Mrs. Bill Price.
 Other new members elected are Dr. Gary Vannoy, Joe Galvan, Charles Spieker and Mrs. John Aiguier.
-Committee chairmen will be announced
+Committee guest speaker. chairmen will be announced Mrs. Black

-officers for 1975-76 will

-be Mrs. Williams, president;

-Mrs. Allen, vice president;

-Dr. Robertson, secretary;

-Bud Meinecke, treasurer.
+Officers for 1975-76 will Mrs. Allen, vice president; Dr. Robertson, secretary; Bud Meinecke, treasurer.

-Special guests for the

-evening were District Four

-volunteer director Rev. Jesse

-Long of Eden and Mrs. Joyce

-Ames of San Angelo, who was
+Special guests for the evening were District Four volunteer director Rev. Jesse Long of Eden and Mrs. Joyce Ames of San Angelo, who was